umit-iace/pytrajectory/doc/source/guide/approach.rst

 The reason for the two different approaches being implemented is that after implementing and switching to the standard approach some of the examples no longer converged to a solution.
-The examples that are effected by that are:
+The examples that are affected by that are:

 - :ref:`con-double-pendulum`
 - :ref:`inv-3-bar-pend`